 Nylon Carpets for Children’s Bedrooms

-If you want the safest all-round choice, nylon carpet usually comes out on top.
-Nylon is tough, flexible, and very good at bouncing back after compression.
+For families looking for a safe carpet for kids, nylon is often one of the best all-around choices.
+Nylon is tough, flexible, and very good at recovering from compression.
 That matters in kids’ rooms where furniture gets moved, toys get dragged, and the same spots get walked on all day.

 Why parents choose nylon: